-The entire episode is littered with brilliant one-liners that at first sound like bizspeak yawners, but are actually legit nuggets of advice.
+While the book is littered with brilliant one-liners that at first sound like bizspeak yawners, they're actually legit nuggets of advice.

 The Amount of Our Endurance is Directly Proportionate to the Clarity of Our Vision